Trekking 3 Seasons Dome 2-Person Tent Trek 500 Fresh & Black

 - 100% Aluminium

-7001 aluminium poles. Ø 8.5 mm dome; Ø 9.5 mm top pole.Lightness and strength of aluminium.Tent pegs:Length 17 cm, Ø 6.1 mm.7075 non-anodised aluminium for better resistance and maximum lightness with a lower environmental impact.Traditional dome shape with self-standing structure gives good resistance.
+7001 aluminium poles. Ø 8.5 mm dome; top tent pole Ø 9.5 mm.Durable lightweight aluminium.Tent pegs/stakes:Length 17 cm, Ø 6.1 mm.Non-anodised 7075 aluminium for maximum strength and lightness while lowering the environmental impact.Traditional dome shape that makes the structure free-standing and gives it good durability.
 Top pole provides volume and therefore capacity.

-Extremely quick to pitch and fold.Pre-assembled flysheet and bedroom.
-Insert the tent poles into the flysheet (colour coded).
-It’s also quick to take the tent down.To store the tent in its bag, fold the tent in half to about the length of the bag, fold up the pole into a bundle onto the bedroom and flysheet, roll everything up tightly to slide into the bag.
+Extremely quick pitching/striking.
+The flysheet and bedroom are pre-assembled.
+You then need to insert the tent pole in the sleeves of the flysheet (colour code).
+It is also quick to strike.To store the tent in its bag, just fold up the tent until it is as wide as the bag, fold up the tent poles into a bundle and place them on the bedroom or the flysheet, and roll everything up into a small bundle to fit it all in the bag.

 Forclaz tents are laboratory-tested: pitched tent, 200 litres/m²/hour (4 hours, equivalent to a tropical storm).
-They are also tested in the field by a sample user group.75 denier polyester flysheet, polyurethane-coated (inside) water-repellent treatment (exterior), P75D bedroom floor sheet.Seams sealed with thermo-bonded strips.Multi-component bedroom (P66D) combining breathability, wind protection and condensation prevention.
+They are also tested in the field by a sample user group.75 denier polyester flysheet, polyurethane-coated (interior) water-repellent treatment (exterior), P75D groundsheet in the bedroom.Seams taped with heat-sealed strips.Multi-component bedroom (P66D) that is breathable, provides protection from the wind and reduces condensation.

-We test all our tents in a wind tunnel on a rotating platform where we can expose each side of the tent to the wind.To guarantee its wind resistance, the tent must be properly pitched, taut but not stretched, with all the guy ropes in position around the tent.
+We test all our tents in a wind tunnel on a turntable where we can expose each side of the tent to the wind.To test its wind resistance, the tent must be properly pitched, taut but not stretched, with all the guy ropes in position around the tent.
 It should remain habitable at wind speeds of 70km/h, measured near ground level.Our tents are certified by the CSTB independent laboratory in Nantes.

 Bedroom with mosquito screen for ventilation and water-repellent fabric to protect from condensation and draughts.
-There is good ventilation at the front of the tent as well as ventilation at the feet.To limit condensation inside the tent, it must be correctly assembled, canvas taut, but not excessively so.
-The use of ventilation and good air circulation limits the humidity inside.
+Large vent at front of tent and additional vent at feet end.To reduce condensation inside your tent, it must be properly pitched, with the fabric kept taut without being over-stretched.
+Vents and good air flow will help reduce humidity inside your tent.

-Titanium dioxide (Ti0²)-coated flysheet fabric guarantees UPF protection of 50+.Please note: a large amount of UV rays can pass through an open door.Protect your skin.
+The fabric of the flysheet has a titanium dioxide (Ti0²) coating with a UPF protection of 50 +.Caution: A large amount of UV rays can pass through an open door.Protect your skin.

-For the fabric of this tent we have used a thread called “bi-ton”.Textile dyeing requires a lot of water but also produces waste water from the dye baths.
-To reduce this impact on the environment, we use only one mass-dyed yarn out of every two, and thus reduce our consumption and our impact on water.
+We chose to use a thread known as "biton" in some fabrics of this tent.Textile dyeing requires a lot of water but also produces waste water from the dye baths.
+To reduce this impact on the environment, we use only one mass-dyed yarn out of every two and thereby reduce our consumption and our impact on water.